Napoleonic tactics: Artillery composition and tactics

-Artillery in the battlefield
+Artillery on the battlefield

-Artillery was the most devastating weapon on the field during the Napoleonic era, and its use could leave the enemy troops demoralized.
-Solid metal cannonball (also known as a "round shot") were commonly used artillery ammunition.
+Artillery was the most devastating weapon on the field during the Napoleonic era, and its use could leave the enemy troops demoralised.
+Solid metal cannonballs (also known as a "round shot") were commonly used artillery ammunition.
 They were effective against square formations and heavily packed columns when fired almost parallel to the ground for they would "bounce" into enemy forces with gruesome results.
 Essentially, the round shot would bounce a few times and start to roll, ripping through anything in its wake.
 Taking this into consideration, artillery crews often sought out hard, flat, and open terrain.
-At extremely close range, artillery could use canister shot, large tin cans holding a large number of small bullets.
+At extremely close range, artillery could use canister shot, large tin cans holding a large number of small projectiles.
 Another variation of this was scattershot, a canister or heavy cloth bag filled with nails and other scrap iron.
 Basically, the firing of canisters was the equivalent of using a giant shotgun to disintegrate incoming troops.
 Yet another variation was grapeshot, a heavy cloth bag packed well with larger ammunition, which got its name from its appearance as being a bundle of grapes.
 Napoleon employed a variation of this tactic to crush the Vendémiaire uprising.
+The British during the wars used something that would become known as a shrapnel shell.
 Besides cannons, artillery was made up of howitzers and other type of guns that used ammunition that packed an explosive punch (also known as "explosive shells").
 Explosive shells had a reputation of being unreliable since they would often explode either too early or not at all.
 However, in the cases in which the shell exploded on the target, the results were devastating, especially towards cavalry units.